 Workplace Anti-Harassment and Violence Policy

-AASUA staff have the right to a safe workplace.
-A copy of the AASUA's Workplace Anti-Harassment and Violence Policy is posted at the AASUA office and on the our website.
+AASUA staff have the right to a safe and harassment-free workplace.
+A copy of the AASUA's Workplace Anti-Harassment and Violence Policy is posted at the AASUA office and on our website.

-Please send an email as soon as possible to the LRO.
+Please send an email as soon as possible to the LRO who is assisting you.

 Will the AASUA provide me with a lawyer?

 The AASUA does not retain lawyers for individual members.
 Any legal counsel retained by the AASUA is for the purpose of representing the AASUA.

 I have my own lawyer; can they represent me?